Dart-Code/Website/_docs/settings.md

 ## dart.dapLogFile
 The path to a log file for communication with the DAP debug adapters.
 This is useful when trying to diagnose issues with debugging such as missed breakpoints.

+## dart.dartTestLogFile
+The path to a log file for Dart test runs.
+This is useful when trying to diagnose issues with unit test executions.
+Use `${name}` in the log file name to prevent concurrent debug sessions overwriting each others logs.

 ## dart.devToolsLogFile
 The path to a low-traffic log file for the Dart DevTools service.